tk-nguyen/thainguyen.space/content/about.md

 draft = false
 +++

 Hello!
-I'm a DevOps Engineer at [Linagora Vietnam](https://linagora.vn/).
-In my day job I usually manage our company's infrastructure.
+I'm an SRE at [commercetools](https://commercetools.com/).
+In my day job I usually look after our company's infrastructure.
 Automation is my interest!

 This blog will mostly write about Linux administration and self-hosting softwares.
 Most of them will be open-source, and freely available on your favourite distro!